molily/testing-angular/end-to-end-testing.md

 ## Introducing Protractor

 Protractor is an end-to-end testing framework based on WebDriver, made for Angular applications.
+Like the Angular framework itself, Protractor originates from Google.

+<aside class="margin-note">Deprecated</aside>

+Up until Angular version 12, Protractor was the default end-to-end testing framework in projects created with Angular CLI.
+Since Angular 12, [Protractor is deprecated](https://github.com/angular/protractor/issues/5502).
+In new CLI projects, there is no default end-to-end testing solution configured.

+The main reason for Protractor’s deprecation is that it was not maintained for years.
+During that time, new browser automation standards and better end-to-end testing frameworks have emerged.

+Protractor has two outstanding features designed for testing Angular applications.
+But as we will learn, you cannot benefit from these optimizations any longer.

-<aside class="margin-note">Well-integrated</aside>
+<aside class="margin-note">Angular-specific features</aside>

-Protractor is an official Angular project and also originates from Google.
-In a project created with the Angular CLI, Protractor is already installed as the default end-to-end testing framework.

-Just like the unit and integration tests we have written, Protractor uses Jasmine for test suites and specs.
-If you are familiar with Jasmine, you quickly get into writing Protractor tests.

-Protractor integrates well with an Angular app under test.
-Protractor waits for Angular to update the page before continuing with the next WebDriver command.
-This feature seeks to make testing Angular applications more robust.
+First, Protractor hooks into the Angular app under tests.
+After sending a WebDriver command, Protractor waits for Angular to update the page.
+Then it continues with the next command.
+By synchronizing the test and the application, the test gets faster and more reliable.

+Second, Protractor has a feature called *control flow*.
+While WebDriver commands are asynchronous by nature, the control flow allows you to write tests as if they ran synchronously.

+Protractor’s control flow implementation led to inconsistencies and bugs.
+The underlying WebDriverJS library removed the feature, so Protractor had to deprecate it as well.
+This means you need to use `async` / `await` to explicitly wait for a command to finish.

+As a result, Protrator lost a useful feature.
+Protractor’s contenders, namely Cypress and WebDriver.io, still allow to write asynchronous test code in a synchronous manner.

+Without the control flow, you practically need to disable the “wait for Angular” feature as well.
+This means both key Protractor features have lapsed.

 <aside class="margin-note">Not recommended</aside>

-Despite all these benefits, **this guide does not recommend using Protractor for new projects**.
-Why so?
+In view of these events, **this guide recommends against using Protractor for new projects**.

-First of all, Protractor is practically unmaintained.
-The future of the project is unclear.
-It seems to have lost the Google backing.

-Second, the project underwent fundamental changes that curtail its usability.

-Protractor has a feature called *WebDriver control flow*.
-While WebDriver commands are in fact asynchronous, this feature allows you to write tests as if they were synchronous.

-The control flow implementation has lead to inconsistencies and bugs.
-The underlying WebDriverJS library removed the feature, so Protractor deprecated it as well.
-Today, Protractor recommends to embrace the asynchronous nature of end-to-end tests.

-<aside class="margin-note">Asynchronous commands</aside>

-All Protractor commands return Promises.
-You are advised to use `async` / `await` to wait for a command to finish.
-But most Protractor examples, tutorials and the default configuration still propagate the control flow.

-Declaring the control flow obsolete was inevitable, but eliminated a useful feature.
-Protractor’s contenders, namely Cypress and WebDriver.io, still have such a feature.

-If you disable the control flow, you practically need to disable the “wait for Angular” feature as well.
-This means both key Protractor features have lapsed.

 Protractor is a solid project, but today there is no compelling reason to choose Protractor over its competitors.

 <aside class="margin-note">Tested with Protractor</aside>